citrix-openstack/blogentries/RDO+XS+Neutron.md

 			Network: Neutron, ML2 plugin, OVS, VLAN

 ##### 1. Install XenServer 6.5
 1.1.
-Make sure SR is EXT3 (in the installer this is called XenDesktop optimised storage)
+Make sure SR is EXT3 (in the installer this is called XenDesktop optimised storage).

 1.2 Create network for OpenStack.
 In single box environment, we need to create three networks, *Integration network*, *External network*, *VM network*.